nasa-nccs-hpda/terragpu/docs/modernization-plan.md

 allocation, as documented in prism-paper-runs.md.
 The user will run the jobs and return result bundles; no SSH or scheduler configuration is needed here.
 No remote job has been submitted and no GPU improvement is claimed locally.

+The publication runner now offers opt-in synchronized stage diagnostics via `--profile-stages` (see publication-runs.md).
+Use these separately from ordinary throughput measurements to identify read/decode, transfer, computation and output costs before implementing a concurrent GPU input pipeline.
+CPU worker stage durations overlap and cannot be summed as end-to-end elapsed time.